Skip to content

 They do provide guided tours of the battlefield, but we decided to go it alone.

-Each side of the battlefield has a row of large flags indicating the starting lines of each side.
+Each side of the battlefield has a row of large flags indicating the starting lines of each army.
 One line is blue, the other red.
 So while you’re walking, you can see how much ground they crossed to meet, and imagine being on those lines yourself.

 There’s also a reconstruction of what a typical house would’ve looked like at the time, built along the path as you travel around the battlefield.